 - Easy to use: I hate gadgets with a million buttons and settings.
 Ok, maybe I am sounding like an old hag.
 But the Bissell Pet Stain Eraser is effortless to use.
 There’s just a couple of buttons that are perfectly positioned for easy access.

 - Easy to clean: Both the tanks have nozzles that make it easy to refill and empty them.
 Cleaning the unit is a breeze.

 - The price: It’s priced under $70.
 To say that it can wipe stains off your $700 sofa and your $2000 carpet speaks volumes about the value that it brings.

 Do not even think twice.
-If you are struggling with homebrews and what not to remove pet stains off just about any surface, do yourself a favour and get home the Bissell Pet Stain Eraser.
+If you are struggling with homebrews and what not to remove pet stains off just about any surface, do yourself a favor and get home the Bissell Pet Stain Eraser.
 You can thank me later.

 Now, let’s talk about the other problem and my experience with the Bissell Pet Hair remover vacuum.

 At first glance, I was sceptical.
 The Bissell Pet Hair Eraser Cordless Hand Vacuum looks exactly like the handheld car vacuum that we have at home.